The Classicist: Dealing with Chaos

 And yet we're destroying it.

-Why would you take a border that was closed to illegal immigration, that had a wall that was paid for and was going to be paid for in the next budget, and would allow you to pick and choose.
+Why would you take a border that was closed to illegal immigration, that had a a wall that was paid for and was going to be paid for in the next budget, and would allow you to pick and choose.

-If you want to say say, we want most people coming from Mexico, you would say, okay, we're going to have people come legally from Mexico.
+If you want to say we want most people coming from Mexico, you would say, okay, we're going to have people come legally from Mexico.
 I have no problem with that.

-why would you take a multiracial democracy that just four years ago three years ago saw the lowest unemployment of non-white minorities in its history below 5.5 5 percent of african american lower for latino employment and we were really working again on assimilation integration intermarriage why would you destroy that and suddenly unleash this critical race theory, defund the police that leads to an epidemic of crime, racial animosity, tribalism?
+Why would you take a multiracial democracy that just four years ago, three years ago, saw the lowest unemployment of non-white minorities in its history, below 5.5, 5% percent of african american lower for latino employment and we were really working again on assimilation integration intermarriage why would you destroy that and suddenly unleash this critical race theory defund the police that leads to an epidemic of crime racial animosity tribalism why would you restir that you say oh yes they want power yeah that's true but it's chaos i mean you look at homelessness there's places that I remember in my youth, they don't exist any longer.

+Venice Beach doesn't exist.
 You cannot go to Venice Beach and walk as you used without the smell of excretement

 or watching people shoot up drugs or being assaulted.
 You can't go in parts of San Francisco.

 There's whole streets in Fresno of all places that have been taken over by people who are exempt from the law.
-So, what I'm getting at is that this doesn't make any sense.
+So what I'm getting at is that this doesn't make any sense.

-And why, when you have a year and a half of a pent-up population who hasn't gone to the movies, who hasn't gone out to eat, who hasn't been on a plane, who hasn't had a cross-country car ride, or hasn't been out with friends, and now suddenly the lockdowns are, until the recent variant, at least they were evaporating, and you have this huge pin-up demand from everything from new trucks and new cars and dryers and washers and going out to eat.
+And why, when you have a year and a half of a pent-up population who hasn't gone to the movies, who hasn't gone out to eat, who hasn't been on a plane, who hasn't had a cross-country car ride, or hasn't been out with friends, and now suddenly the lockdowns are, until the recent variant, at least they were evaporating, and you have this huge pent-up demand from everything from new trucks and new cars and dryers and washers and going out to eat, why would you then pay people another 300 supplement to stay home and in some cases people can get almost fifty thousand dollars in some states and fed with federal subsidies for not participating and i can tell you it hits home to every one of us this new inflationary spiral if i go in and i want to buy something in

 I cannot get people to work.
 They want cash.